hsachinraj/Azurelabs/README.md

 ## Deploy Asp.Net application to Azure App Service using VSTS

-This lab will show you how you can deploy an ASP.Net application to Azure App Service using an CI/CD pipeline in Visual Studio Team Services.
+This lab will show you how you can deploy an **ASP.Net application to Azure App Service using an CI/CD pipeline in Visual Studio Team Services**.

 ## Pre-requisites
 <table>